 Families play an important role in their child’s learning and your participation and suggestions are most welcome.
 As Possums Playschool is a parent-run organisation, your involvement is extremely valued and important.
 There are many ways you can be actively involved whether it’s by becoming a member of the Committee, or through assisting the teachers in the delivery of the program while on roster duty.
 If you have any special skills or talents that you would like to share with us, we would be more than happy to include them in the program.

 After every Playschool session, hand-towels, tea-towels, smocks, etc are to be washed.
 Parents are required to volunteer a laundry wash once a term for each session their child attends.
-The wash register can be located on the board with the Parent Roster lists.
-The laundry then needs to be returned to Playschool prior to the commencement of that laundry’s session of the next week.
+The wash register can be located on the board with the parent roster lists.
+The laundry then needs to be returned to Playschool prior to that session the following week.

 The parents/carer of every child enrolled at Possums Playschool become members of the Possums Playschool Parents Association for the period during which their child attends Playschool.
 Each year, the new members appoint a Committee to organise and run Possums Playschool for that year.